Willyb15/Data-Science-Python/Week3/day6-functions_practice/functions_practice_lecture.md

 Alright, I guess we didn't think about speed too much (if at all) while we were writing `create_report()`.
 So what are we going to do to make it faster?
 Well, it might not be obvious at first, so lets walk though the code (specifically `update_counts()`) and think about what's happening.

-On the first line of `update_counts()`, we count the number of periods in the line and add that to the 'sentence' entry in `counts_dict`.
-On the second we take the line, split it apart on spaces, and add the number of words that come out to the 'words' entry of `counts_dict`.
-Lastly, we count the number of characters in the line with `len()` and add that to the 'characters' entry of `counts_dict`.
+On the first line of `update_counts()`, we count the number of periods in `line` and add that to the 'sentence' entry in `counts_dict`.
+On the second we take `line`, split it apart on spaces, and add the number of words that come out to the 'words' entry of `counts_dict`.
+Lastly, we count the number of characters in `line` with `len()` and add that to the 'characters' entry of `counts_dict`.
 All of this makes perfect sense.
 So how can we make it better?
-One way to make this better is by realizing that this method is actually going over the contents of `line` 3 separate times to perform all of our updates.
+One way to make this better is by realizing that this approach is actually going over the contents of `line` 3 separate times to perform all of our updates.
 This isn't particularly efficient.

 How can we make all of the necessary updates in fewer passes then??
 We'll, we could write our own loop to go over the line, character by character, and perform updates to the 'sentences', 'words' and 'characters' entries of `counts_dict` all within that loop.
 This is possible because we know that when we see a space we just finished another word, and when we see a period we just finished another sentence.
 Characters are self explanatory.
 Let's see what this might look like back in IPython.